rustformers/llm/crates/ggml/README.md

 contains a value that specifies the number of tokens in the vocabulary.
 The vocabulary is encoded as a list of tokens, each of which includes a 32-bit integer that specifies the length of the token.
-Depending on the GGML version, the token may also include a 32-bit floating point score.
+Depending on the GGML version, the token may also include a 32-bit floating point score, which represents the frequency of that token in the model's training data.

-[comment]: <> (I need help describing token-scoring)

 ### Weights